fignite/svelte-template/README.md

 Duplicate this repo by either forking it or cloning it.

+Then run `npm install` to install the modules.

 Then run `npm run build` to build the plugin or widget files.

 ## Config